rafaelsetragni/flutter_responsive/README.md

 ## Screen Sizes

-This pluggin was based on Bootstrap web project and split the screen in 12 columns, considering 7 screen sizes:
+This plugin was based on Bootstrap web project and split the screen in 12 columns, considering 7 screen sizes:

 * US - Ultra Small Screens - 0px to 309px
 * XS - Extra Small Screens - 310px to 575px